AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 This document covered a general data scientist workflow to solve a retail sales problem.
 To summarize:

-* Load the libraries required for your workflow.
+- Load the libraries required for your workflow.
-* After the libraries are loaded, you can start looking at the data using statistical summaries, visualizations, and graphs.
+- After the libraries are loaded, you can start looking at the data using statistical summaries, visualizations, and graphs.
-* Next, feature engineering is used to make modifications to your Retail dataset.
+- Next, feature engineering is used to make modifications to your retail dataset.
-* Lastly, create models of the data and select which model is the best performer for predicting future sales.
+- Lastly, create models of the data and select which model is the best performer for predicting future sales.

 Once you are ready, start by reading the [JupyterLab user guide](./jupyterlab/overview.md) for a quick overview of notebooks in Adobe Experience Platform Data Science Workspace.
 Additionally, if you are interested in learning about Models and Recipes, start by reading the [retail sales schema and dataset](./models-recipes/create-retails-sales-dataset.md) tutorial.
-This tutorial prepares you for subsequent Data Science Workspace tutorials which can be viewed from the Data Science Workspace [tutorials page](../tutorials/data-science-workspace.md)
+This tutorial prepares you for subsequent Data Science Workspace tutorials which can be viewed in the Data Science Workspace [tutorials page](../tutorials/data-science-workspace.md).